 In this second embodiment, the excitation is a bandpass signal.
 This type of signal is sometimes improperly referred to as "passband signal" or "narrow-band signal" (in French: "signal à bande étroite").
-A bandpass signal is any real signal s(t), where t denotes the time, such that the spectrum of s(t) 5 is included in a frequency interval [ $f_C$ -W/2, $f_C$ +W/2], where fC is a frequency referred to as "carrier frequency" and where W is a frequency referred to as "bandwidth", which satisfies W<2fC.
-Thus, the Fourier transform of s(t), denoted by S(f), is non-negligible only in the frequency intervals 10 $[-f_C-W/2, -f_C+W/2]$ and $[f_C-W/2, f_C+W/2]$ .
-The complex envelope of the real signal s(t), also referred to as "complex baseband equivalent" or "baseband-equivalent signal", is a complex signal $s_B(t)$ whose Fourier transform $S_B(f)$ is nonnegligible only in the frequency interval [-W/2, W/2] and 15 satisfies $S_B(f)=k S(f_C+f)$ in this interval, where k is a real constant which is chosen equal to the square root of 2 by some authors.
-The real part of $s_B(t)$ is referred to as the in-phase component, and the imaginary part of $s_B(t)$ is referred to as the quadrature component.
-The specialist 20 knows that the bandpass signal s(t) may for instance be obtained:
+A bandpass signal is any real signal s(t), where t denotes the time, such that the spectrum of s(t) is included in a frequency interval $[f_C - W/2, f_C + W/2]$, where f_C is a frequency referred to as "carrier frequency" and where W is a frequency referred to as "bandwidth", which satisfies $W < 2f_C$.
+Thus, the Fourier transform of s(t), denoted by S(f), is non-negligible only in the frequency intervals $[-f_C - W/2, -f_C + W/2]$ and $[f_C - W/2, f_C + W/2]$.
+The complex envelope of the real signal s(t), also referred to as "complex baseband equivalent" or "baseband-equivalent signal", is a complex signal $s_B(t)$ whose Fourier transform $s_B(f)$ is non-negligible only in the frequency interval [-W/2, W/2] and satisfies $s_B(f) = k s(f_C + f)$ in this interval, where $s_B(f)$ is referred to as the in-phase component, and the imaginary part of $s_B(t)$ is referred to as the quadrature component.
+The specialist knows that the bandpass signal s(t) may for instance be obtained:

-as the result of a phase and amplitude modulation of a single carrier at the frequency $f_C$ ;

-as a linear combination of a first signal and a second 25 signal, the first signal being the product of the in-phase component and a first sinusoidal carrier of frequency $f_C$ , the second signal being the product of the quadrature component and a second sinusoidal carrier of frequency $f_C$ , the second sinusoidal carrier being 90° 30 out of phase with respect to the first sinusoidal carrier; in other ways, for instance without using any carrier, for instance using directly a filtered output of a digital-to-analog converter.
+- as the result of a phase and amplitude modulation of a single carrier at the frequency f_C ; - as a linear combination of a first signal and a second signal, the first signal being the product of the in-phase component and a first sinusoidal carrier of frequency f_C , the second signal being the product of the quadrature component and a second sinusoidal carrier of frequency f_C , the second sinusoidal carrier being 90° out of phase with respect to the first sinusoidal carrier; - in other ways, for instance without using any carrier, for instance using directly a filtered output of a digital-to-analog converter.

-The frequency interval $[f_C$ -W/2, $f_C$ +W/2] is a passband of 35 the bandpass signal.
-From the definitions, it is clear that, for a given bandpass signal, several choices of carrier frequency $f_C$ and of bandwidth W are possible, so that the passband of the bandpass signal is not uniquely defined.
-However, any passband of the bandpass signal must contain any frequency 40 at which the spectrum of s(t) is not negligible.
+The frequency interval $[f_C - W/2, f_C + W/2]$ is a passband of the bandpass signal.
+From the definitions, it is clear that, for a given bandpass signal, several choices of carrier frequency f_C and of bandwidth W are possible, so that the passband of the bandpass signal is not uniquely defined.
+However, any passband of the bandpass signal must contain any frequency at which the spectrum of s(t) is not negligible.

-The complex envelope of the real signal s(t) clearly depends on the choice of a carrier frequency $f_C$ .
-However, for a given carrier frequency, the complex envelope of the real signal s(t) is uniquely defined, for a given choice of the 45 real constant k.
+The complex envelope of the real signal s(t) clearly depends on the choice of a carrier frequency f_C .
+However, for a given carrier frequency, the complex envelope of the real signal s(t) is uniquely defined, for a given choice of the real constant k.

-The excitation being a bandpass signal, it is possible to show that, if the bandwidth of the excitation is sufficiently narrow, then any voltage or current measured at the target port and caused by the excitation is a bandpass signal a 50 complex envelope of which is proportional to the complex envelope of the excitation, the coefficient of proportionality being complex and time-independent.
-Thus, we may consider that the excitations causes, at the target port: a current flowing out of the target port, of complex envelope $i{TP}(t)$ ; 55 and a voltage across the target port, of complex envelope $v{TP}(t)$ .
-If the bandwidth of the complex envelope of the excitation is sufficiently narrow, we have where $Z{\textit{Sant}}$ is the impedance seen by the target port, at the carrier frequency.
+The excitation being a bandpass signal, it is possible to show that, if the bandwidth of the excitation is sufficiently narrow, then any voltage or current measured at the target port and caused by the excitation is a bandpass signal a complex envelope of which is proportional to the complex envelope of the excitation, the coefficient of proportionality being complex and time-independent.
+Thus, we may consider that the excitations causes, at the target port: a current flowing out of the target port, of complex envelope $i{TP}(t)$; and a voltage across the target port, of complex envelope $v{TP}(t)$.
+If the bandwidth of the complex envelope of the excitation is sufficiently narrow, we have where Z{Sant} is the impedance seen by the target port, at the carrier frequency.

-$$v{TP}(t) = Z{Sant}i{TP}(t) \tag{8}$$
+$$v{TP}(t) = Z{Sant} i{TP}(t) \tag{8}$$